funkhaus/fh-components/README.md

 * `aspect`: String or number, default empty.
 Aspect ratio of desired image, as a percentage. `aspect="56.25"` would evaluate to a 56.25% aspect ratio.
 * `size`: String, default `'full'`.
 WordPress image size.
 * `color`: String, default `'transparent'`.
 Background placeholder color.
 Any CSS-compatible color is valid.
+* `fill-space`: Boolean, default `false`.
+When `true`, position absolutely and force the image to take up all available space; when `false`, use the image's natural aspect ratio.
 * `fit`: String, default `'cover'`.
 Object-fit value for the image - `cover` or `contain`.

 **Classes**